Function tools¶

 LongRunningFunctionTool

-: Wraps the generator; the framework handles sending yielded updates and the final return value as sequential FunctionResponses. -
+: Wraps the supplied method/function; the framework handles sending yielded updates and the final return value as sequential FunctionResponses. -

 Agent instruction: Directs the LLM to use the tool and understand the incoming FunctionResponse stream (progress vs. completion) for user updates.